holladileep/TextSummarizationPipeline-AWS/README.md

 Run the WebApp by running `streamlit run app.py`.

+### Deploying the AWS Batch Docker Container

+The Python script for batch scraping URLs can be found in `scrape-batch/` directory.
+Copy contents of the directory on your machine.

+> Create new ECR Repository
+Create a new repository on ECR with the following name `ts-pipeline1`

+> Login to the repository
+`aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <your_account_id>/ts-pipeline1`

+> Build the Image
+`docker build -t ts-pipeline1 .`

+> Tag the image
+`docker tag <your_ECR_repository_URL>/ts-pipeline1:latest`

+> Push the image to ECR
+`docker push <your_ECR_repository_URL>/ts-pipeline1:latest`

+Create a new Compute Environment first followed by a Job Queue on the AWS Batch Console with the default configurations.
+Create a Job Definition on the console and provide the ECR container ID created earlier as the input to the `container` attribute.
+The batch process is ready for execution

 ### DynamoDB

 The pipleine requires three tables to be created on DynamoDB: